3eyedmo/imdb/README.md

 # discription :
 this project aimed at scraping information of top 250 movies of IMDB.

+### data path:
+The scraped data is saved in /crawl/data/info.json path

 # installation :
 ### using docker
 ```bash